gilbmporto/smart-decentralized-raffle/README.md

-# Sample Hardhat Project

-This project demonstrates a basic Hardhat use case.
-It comes with a sample contract, a test for that contract, and a script that deploys that contract.
+# Smart Lottery Contract

+This a contract that simulates a decentralized and totally automated lottery!

+Soon, I'll be posting here the front-end app so everyone (that has a wallet) can interact with this contract.

 Try running some of the following tasks: